-Once you have done your best to establish a support system of family or friends, you need to begin the journey of detox.
-You need to find an addiction tretment center that will help you in a method that fits you the best.
+Once you have done your best to establish a support system for family or friends, you need to begin the journey of detox.
+You need to find an addiction treatment center that will help you in a method that fits you the best.
 At The District in beautiful Huntington Beach, CA, we have an experienced and compassionate team to help you detox.
 When you call us, we’ll evaluate your current situation.
-If you’re just beginning the journey, we’ll refer you to a Rehab/Detox center to first purge the susbtances from your body.
-Once that process is complete, we’ll likely be seeing you as residents of our IOP, PHP or Sober Living programs.
-All of these programs follow what has proven to be the best path toward success.
+If you’re just beginning the journey, we’ll refer you to a Rehab/Detox center to first purge the substances from your body.
+Once that process is complete, we’ll likely be seeing you as residents of our IOP, PHP, or Sober Living programs.
+All of these programs, including sober living homes, follow what has proven to be the best path toward success.
 We recognize there could also be an underlying medical, social or emotional reason for addiction.
 This knowledge allows us to treat your addiction in a personalized and advanced manner for the greatest possibility of success.
-The District Recovery Community does not believe in a cookie cutter method of treatment.
+The District Recovery Community does not believe in a cookie-cutter method of treatment.
 We believe in you.
 We truly care about you and want you to feel loved and supported.
 We are familiar with the challenges you face, and we want to see you succeed with methods that make sense for you.
-We believe in the importance of family and know how critical they can be to your success in getting clean.
+We believe in the importance of family and know-how critical they can be to your success in getting clean.
 It’s our goal to involve the whole family in your recovery.
 Our team will take the time to get to know you and your specific situation, so you can get healthy and stay healthy.
 We offer counseling for you and your family to assist you and your family through the recovery process.
 We also will stay with you for 12 months following your recovery so you stay healthy.
 We know how difficult it can be to move forward after rehab, so we have many options to support your journey.

 Get in Touch With Us Today

 We are here for you and want to help you change your life!
 Call us at (949) 397-6095 or use the form below.
-The call is totally confidential, and you’ll be immediately connected with an Admission Expert who can definitively layout your options. [contact-form-7 id=”586″ title=”Contact Us”]
+The call is totally confidential, and you’ll be immediately connected with an Admission Expert who can definitively lay out your options.